How does it work?

 How long have you been in business?

-In addition to the highly modified Elliott Wave Principle, do you also employ the NeoWave or the Harmonic Elliott Wave Theory?
+In addition to the highly modified Elliott Wave, do you also employ the NeoWave or the Harmonic Elliott Wave concepts?

 The NeoWave Theory is based on the Elliott Wave Principle.
 However, in my opinion, the author made it too inflexible and complex to apply in real time.